Commander Adept Nemo

 - Lancer - You want to keep your distance from the front, but still let your support spells reach their targets.
 Thorn should be considered only for out-theme games, where it can reach absurd movement distances with Locomotion and its Reaction Drive.

 - Sentinel - The necessary protection from stray AOEs and Eiryss' bolt.

 - Hunter - Almost always satisfied with the Power up focus and can really exploit Nemo's large CTRL area.

 - Minuteman - Benefits greatly from Supercharged, Deceleration, and Nemo's huge CTRL area.

-- Centurion or Avenger - With four focus, RNG 2" melee weapon, and Locomotion, a startling amount of damage can be achieved very quickly.
+- Centurion or Avenger - With four focus, RNG 2" melee weapon, and Energizer, a startling amount of damage can be achieved very quickly.

 - Ironclad - A cheap and efficient beatstick, whose Tremor AOE can help other models finish the job.

 - Hammersmith - A better beatstick and with Lightning Shroud it's damage output is virtually identical to a Stormclad.
 With four focus, two Hammersmiths can one-round a colossal with a 50/50 chance of taking down an Arcane Shielded Stormwall/Hurricane.

 - Hurricane - An arc node and powerful slam/knockdown electric guns that synergize nicely with Voltaic Snare, Nemo's feat, and the electric buffs he favors.

 - Originally released in Warmachine: Escalation (2004)